Stampie/Stampie/README.md

 Last their is an Interface for every type of class or abstract implementation that should be used when adding new Mailer's or Adapter's.

+## Documentation

+There is generated API documentation for all tags and released versions.
+Those can be found at [henrikbjorn.github.com/Stampie/api/master](http://henrikbjorn.github.com/Stampie/api/master).

 ## Framework integration

 Stampie is itself completly decoupled and does not depend on any framework.